-Investigators applying for grant funding are often asked to submit a Letter of Support (LOS) from NCDR Leadership.
-The LOS process can last approximately 3-4 months, so it is important for investigators to plan accordingly.
-Prior to submitting the LOS request to NCDR, investigators are strongly encouraged to review the full and provisional LOS processes, detailed in Figure 3 and Figure 4.
+Investigators applying for grant funding for projects that utilize NCDR data are often asked to submit a Letter of Support (LOS) from NCDR Leadership.
+The LOS process can last approximately three to four months, so it is important that investigators plan accordingly.
+It is important the Investigator reaches out to the Research Studies Team Lead as soon as he/she considers using NCDR data for a grant application so that the feasibility of the request relative to the grant submission timeline can be assessed.

+Prior to submitting the LOS request to NCDR, investigators are strongly encouraged to review the LOS process flow, detailed in Figure 3.